Overnight French Toast Casserole. Prep ahead of time and wake up to a sweet breakfast casserole, swirled with cinnamon and covered in pecans!

 - Spices – Cinnamon, nutmeg and cloves make the casserole smell–and taste–amazing!

-- Vanilla – Store bought or homemade extract
+- Vanilla – Store bought or homemade vanilla extract work great!

 First, cube the bread and place it in a baking dish.
 Pour the combined eggs, milk, spices, and vanilla over the bread.